ludvigalden/exectx/docs/exectx.ExecutionSlot.md

 ▸ **nest**(): [`Execution`](../wiki/exectx.Execution)

-Nests the execution
+**`description`** Nests the execution.
-Returns a child execution context that will be canceled whenever its parent is canceled, or when it is canceled itself.
-Its state does not affect the state of its parent.

 #### Returns

 [`Execution`](../wiki/exectx.Execution)

-A child execution.
+A child execution context that will be canceled whenever its parent is canceled, or when it is canceled itself.
+Its state does not affect the state of its parent.

 #### Inherited from